Kraken (roller coaster): Kraken Unleashed (2017–2018)

 On September 27, 2016, the park announced that the ride would undergo extensive refurbishment and reopen in 2017 with virtual reality headsets.
 It reopened as Kraken Unleashed on June 16, 2017.
-This update also featured an original orchestral score by Rick McKee for the VR film, as well as original area music.
-In early 2018, the virtual reality headsets were removed from the attraction’s ride vehicles and the ride went back to being Kraken due to technical difficulties.
-They returned to the ride in June 2018.
-Later that summer, the virtual reality was permanently removed due to slow dispatches and excessive wait times.
+This update also featured an original orchestral score by Rick McKee for the VR film, as well as original music that played in the ride's area.
+In early 2018, the virtual reality headsets were removed from the attraction’s ride vehicles, and the ride reverted to the Kraken name due to technical difficulties with the headsets.
+The headsets returned to the ride in June 2018.
+Later in the summer of 2018, the virtual reality headsets were permanently removed from the ride due to causing slow dispatches and excessive wait times.